yihui/yihui.org/content/en/2013-09-05-cannot-reproduce-my-own-book.md

 the book, but that did not surprise me.
 I'll explain the details later.
-Here I have extracted the first three chapters, and released the corresponding source files in the [knitr-book](https://github.com/yihui/knitr-book) repository on Github.
+Here I have extracted the first three chapters, and released the corresponding source files in the [knitr-book](https://github.com/yihui/knitr-book) repository on GitHub.
 You can also find the link to download the PDF there.
 This repository may be useful to those who plan to write a book using R.

 What I could not reproduce were not really important.
 The major change in